onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/>

 - What ?
-Fin the k closest points of a target point cloud with respect to the points of a source point cloud
+Find the k closest points of a target point cloud with respect to the points of a source point cloud
 - What for ?
 Spatial interpolation, coupling

 <br/><br/>